r3da/stratux-webHud/README.md

 Viewing through the HUD, the black background will be clear and you can obviously then see right through it...

-The next steps I want to do with this are to add a configuration page where the user can enter their aircraft's V-speeds, setup criteria for displaying a traffic alert flag, e.g., "If another aircraft comes within X miles of me and plus or minus X feet from my altitude, display a red alert box with the aircraft's exact information, including distance, altitude, speed, and relative bearing from me."
+The next steps I want to do with this are to

-The V-speeds will add the appropriate color bands on the speed tape on the left.
+(1) add a configuration page where the user can enter their aircraft's V-speeds.
+The V-speeds this will allow the app to add the appropriate color bands on the speed tape on the left.
 For now it will require editing the speed_tape.svg file in the img folder, where it can be easily edited to conform to your desired specs, and then exported (I used Inkscape) as speed_tape.png

+(2) add to configuration the ability to set the criteria for displaying a traffic alert flag, e.g., "If another aircraft comes within X miles of me and plus or minus X feet from my altitude, display a red alert box with the aircraft's exact information, including distance, altitude, speed, and relative bearing from me."